 Relations are still strained between mainland Panama and the Guna Yala region.
 Most recently, both customs and immigration have moved out of the area, and cruisers now have to clear in and out of the country on the mainland.
 Going to one town for customs, and another for immigration; frustrating!

 We’re looking forward to visiting this area for the winter months, and will look for a window of weather in late March, to travel to Cartagena, Colombia, before continuing on to the Eastern Caribbean.
-I’ll post when I can, but photos will most likely be limited, as I expect weak internet.

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”